-Small and large bowel
+Small and large bowel Location

-Location

-The duodenum passes into the small bowel at the ligament of Treitz.
 The small bowel has a tortuous course and is very moveable due to the mesenteric leaves.
 The jejunum is usually located in the left upper- and mid-abdomen, and the ileum in the right mid- and lower abdomen.
 The right iliac vessels are a landmark of the ileocecal region.
-As a result of malrotations the different parts of the small bowel can also be found in other positions.

 The colon is located like a picture frame more in the periphery of the abdomen.
 The ascending and descending colon are usually fixed to the retroperitoneum dorsolaterally on the right and on the left side, respectively.
-The transverse and the sigmoid colon may have a more variable course owing to the different length of the mesocolon [140].
-The transverse colon may descend down to the lower abdomen in case of an elongated mesocolon or may be located behind the stomach in case of a very short mesocolon [141].
-The sigmoid colon on the other hand may have an elongated course and can cross the midline to the right iliac fossa or even extend up to the liver.
-The rectum is visible in its predominantly extraperitoneal position behind the urinary bladder.
+The transverse and the sigmoid colon may have a more variable course owing to the different length of the mesocolon [118].